appium/appium-espresso-driver/docs/reference/capabilities.md

 | -- | -- | -- |
 | `appium:injectedImageProperties` | `Record<string, Record<string, number>>` | Not specified |

-Adjusts properties of the image injected using the `mobile: injectEmulatorCameraImage` extension.
+Adjusts properties of the image injected using the [`mobile: injectEmulatorCameraImage`](./execute-methods.md#mobile-injectemulatorcameraimage) execute method.
 If the emulator is already running, it will be restarted in order to apply the properties.

 The value of this capability is an object with the following keys.
 All keys and sub-keys are optional, with the given defaults used for absent keys.